 Essential reading: Top fitness trackers and health gadgets

 While compiling this list, we’ve examined functions and features carefully and thoroughly.
 We try to test every device personally, but where not possible we took user reviews into consideration and dismissed devices with bad customer reviews and low ratings.
 This left us with the following selection.

-Lets get right to it, Withings (formerly Nokia) Thermo is our pick of the bunch.
-Perhaps the best known name on this list, this is the first smart thermometer to be approved by the US Food and Drug Administration (FDA).
+Let’s get right to it, Withings Thermo is our pick of the bunch.
+Perhaps the best known name on this list, this was the first smart thermometer to be approved by the US Food and Drug Administration (FDA).

 A simple, no-contact gesture is all it takes to obtain a temperature reading.
 Automatic sync with the dedicated app allows you to track your stats, get reminders, and input related symptoms/medications right on your smartphone.

 Thermo has 16 sensors which take over 4,000 measurements to find the hottest spot on the side of your head.
-The device measures from the temporal artery, considered the best place to detect temperature changes as the blood that circulates there comes from the core of the body.
-And since there is no contact with earwax, saliva or any other body fluid, this is an extremely sanitary way to take anyone’s temperature.
+The device measures from the temporal artery.
+This is considered the best place to detect temperature changes as the blood that circulates there comes from the core of the body.
+And since there is no contact with earwax, saliva or any other body fluid, it provides is an extremely sanitary way to take anyone’s temperature.

 Thermo delivers color-coded feedback on the device that is relevant to the user’s age profile.
 For more advanced info and health advice, head over to the smartphone app.